 There are no showers on Kilimanjaro.
 If you want, bring wet wipes and towel off when you feel funky.
 Or you can use the water we supply to rinse off here and there.
 Otherwise, get over it.
 Sure, you might smell a little bit but so will everyone else.

 Climb prices in the industry are all over the board.
 Our most popular route, the 8 day Lemosho Route, retails for around $3,000.
 Park fees alone account for much of the cost, followed by staff wages.
 Budget companies, who offer very poor services, may run this climb for less than $2,000.
 Luxury companies sell this same service for up to $6,000.
 Don’t pick an operator because it seemed like a “good deal” or “looked good” on their website.

 The best operators, like Ultimate Kilimanjaro®, have a long standing reputation for quality in their staff, equipment, food, and service.
 Only climb with guides are medically trained to handle emergencies.
 The best companies will have consistently outstanding reviews from customers and be respected by their peers in the industry.
+Do your homework.

 Climbing Kilimanjaro does require quite a bit of gear.
 The climb goes through several distinct ecological zones, starting in the rainforest and peaking in the arctic zone.
 The clothing you take on the mountain needs to be able to keep you warm and dry through cold and wet weather conditions.
 You will need some technical clothing (waterproof, insulated, breathable fabrics), good footwear, and equipment (sleeping bag, day pack, duffel bag).
 Tents are provided.
 See the Ultimate Kilimanjaro® Gear List.